Trans-stenotic pressure drop estimation from PC-MRI and ultrasound imaging velocimetry using a modified Bernoulli equation: Funding

+This project was supported by TU Delft Faculty of Mechanical Engineering through a ME Cohesion grant awarded to S.P. and W.H.
 We acknowledge Prof.\ Christian Poelma for valuable discussions on the UIV data analysis and for providing access to the UIV measurement facilities.
-This project was supported by TU Delft faculty of Mechanical Engineering through a ME Cohesion grant awarded to S.P. and W.H.